Law books in a law library

 Facts

-The respondent, Mrs Julia Beer, had obtained a judgment in the High Court against the appellant, Dr John Weston Foakes, for the sum of £2090 19s.
-By law, judgment debts accrue interest from the date of the judgment.
-Subsequently, the parties entered into a written agreement whereby Dr Foakes agreed to pay £500 immediately and the balance in half-yearly instalments of £150 until the entire principal sum of £2090 19s was paid.
-In consideration of these payments, Mrs Beer agreed that she would ‘not take any proceedings whatever on the said judgment.’
-Dr Foakes duly paid the full principal amount according to the agreement.
-However, Mrs Beer then brought an action to claim the interest that had accrued on the debt.
-Dr Foakes argued that the agreement discharged him from all liability, including interest, while Mrs Beer contended the agreement was not binding as Foakes had provided no consideration for her promise to forgive the interest.
+Mrs Julia Beer had obtained a judgment against Dr John Weston Foakes for £2090 19s.
+Under the Judgments Act 1838, this judgment carried statutory interest at 4 per cent.
+On 21 December 1876, the parties entered into a memorandum of agreement whereby Dr Foakes would pay £500 immediately and the remainder in half-yearly instalments of £150 until the principal sum of £2090 19s was fully paid.
+In return, Mrs Beer agreed not to take any proceedings on the judgment.
+Dr Foakes duly paid the full principal sum according to this arrangement.
+Mrs Beer subsequently claimed the statutory interest that had accrued on the judgment debt, which Dr Foakes refused to pay, arguing the agreement discharged his entire liability.

 Issues